-The city of Kitakyushu7 has been established in February 1963 by the merger of five cities which are Moji, Kokura, Wakamatsu, Yahata and Tobata.
-Based on information from the Kitakyushu Industry and Economics Bureau Trade Promotion Division8 as per 2008, the area size of Kitakyushu is 487 square kilometers and the population reaches to 986,998 inhabitants, including 11,303 foreigners.
+The city of Kitakyushu has been established in February 1963 by the merger of five cities which are Moji, Kokura, Wakamatsu, Yahata and Tobata.
+Based information from on the Kitakyushu Industry and Economics Bureau Trade Promotion Division as per 2008, the area size of Kitakyushu is 487 square kilometers and the population reaches to 986,998 inhabitants, including 11,303 foreigners.
 In 2003, the city's total GDP is JPY 3,436.9 trillion.